-A Insert text "after" this line (or use F for "following") В Insert text "before" this line (or P for "preceding") AH Insert Hold file after this line (or use FH) ВН Insert Hold file before this line (or use PH) A0 Insert Hold0 file after this line (or F0) B0 Insert Hold0 file before this line (or P0) R A line to be replicated after itself Rn A line or block to be replicated n times (max.
+A Insert text "after" this line (or use F for "following") В Insert text "before" this line (or P for "preceding") AH Insert Hold file after this line (or use FH) BH Insert Hold file before this line (or use PH) A0 Insert Hold0 file after this line (or F0) B0 Insert Hold0 file before this line (or P0) R A line to be replicated after itself Rn A line or block to be replicated n times (max.
 9).
-(See "Copying a Block of Text" below.) copying a block of Text below.)
+(See "Copying a Block of Text" below.)